seeARMS/blog/content/posts/my-first-post.md

 * `f1-micro` machine type (1 free per month)
 * Check 'Deploy a container image to this VM instance'
 * Container image URL is `docker.io/huginn/huginn`
+* Add a Directory volume mount.
+The mount and host paths should be `/var/lib/mysql`

+The last step is important because

 Disk-based swap is [disabled](https://stackoverflow.com/questions/58210222/how-to-enable-swap-swapfile-on-google-container-optimized-os-on-gce) by default in container-optimized OS.
 To enable and set the swap file every time the VM is booted, we can use add a custom startup script: